BackFeet

 Poussette is one of the most common methods of progression.
 It is found in the dances of the late 18th and early 19th century chiefly, and seems to have been the forerunner of the waltz.
 Its name comes from the French “pousser,” to push, and that to a certain extent describes the movement of the man in this formation.
 When the S.C.D.S. was formed, this form of progression had lost its original, dignified shape.
 Probably the introduction of the waltz had affected it, for instead of the traditional two-hand hold, partners joined as for a waltz or polka and danced round each other with a kind of hop waltz step.
 This led to untidiness and lack of control, and even to jazzing.
 The Society returned then to the old form and the poussette is done as described.

-For a little more information, see the section on English meets Scottish.
+For more information, see the section on English meets Scottish.

 The Scottish pas de basque is recognisably the same step, but much more balletic.
 On the upbeat the appropriate leg is kicked out (I'm not using technical terms!) but then brought in again as you land on that foot on the downbeat, so that you're not actually moving from side to side at all.
 As in all Scottish, the feet are turned out and the toes are pointed.
-If you want to know more about positions of the feet, you need to ask a Scottish Dance teacher or a ballet teacher.
+You can see the positions of the feet on my Country Dance Minuet page; if you want to know more you need to ask a Scottish Dance teacher or a ballet teacher.

 Pas de Basque is used much more in Scottish than in English.
 A two-hand turn (other than in a Strathspey) is frequently done in two pas de Basque steps, which takes a lot of practice.